pquaid/pcq/readme.md

 foo.DOC to foo.txt.
 In particular, that means that the docs still refer to shareware and a copyright.
-I have no remaining interest in these files, but neither do I have time to add a proper open source license and remove the any restrictions mentioned in these files.
+I have no remaining interest in these files, but neither do I have time to add a proper open source license and remove any restrictions mentioned in these files.
 If you can use any of this for anything, have at it.

+Patrick Quaid
+June 2015